thedmi/capsule/docs/docs/30_usage.md

 ### Timers

 Run-to-completion semantics dictate that individual runs should complete quickly.
-In other words, awaiting large delays or even sleeping is discouraged and will break responsiveness of the capsule.
+In other words, awaiting large delays or even sleeping is discouraged and will break responsiveness of the capsule, potentially leading to invocation queue exhaustion.

-To work around this limitation, timers can be used by implementing `CapsuleFeature.ITimers`.
+To work around this limitation, Capsule provides a timer service.
+The service can be used by making capsules implement `CapsuleFeature.ITimers`.
 When implemented, Capsule will inject an `ITimerService` during encapsulation.

 !!! note
     The timer service will not be available when the constructor of the capsule implementation runs as this would create a chicken-and-egg problem.
 If you need to start timers when the capsule is instantiated, use an [async initializer](#async-initializer).